stroemlind/cosmos/TESTING.md

 The second navbar for categories displays all the categories available on the website.
 When selected for the music genres categories, a drop-down function shows all the genres available.
 When Users select a category, they are redirected to a page whit all the posts.
 If there is no post available for that category, a message is displayed to the User to either login, create on themself or become a Verified User to make a post.
 The menu collapses when the screen size is 575px or lower and gets a 'Categories'-button that the User can click on to open the navbar.
+If the User is verified on the website and clicks on either the login link or signup link, they will get redirected to the 'Home' page.
+If they select the add post link, the User gets redirected to the 'Add Post' page.
+When Unverified Users select either the login link or signup link, they will get redirected to those pages.
+If they choose to click on the add post link, a message will display, letting the User know that they need to Verify themself as a registered User to add a post to that category.

 ![](documentation/testing/.png)
 ![](documentation/testing/.png)